nvidia-holoscan/meta-tegra-holoscan/env/README.md

 TensorRT, Holoscan SDK, and the HoloHub sample applications are installed by default.
-This configuration can be used as-is to build a BSP for the IGX Orin Developer Kit using the A6000 dGPU, but it may be neccessary to change this configuration to use the iGPU or to add additional components like Rivermax or support for third-party hardware such as AJA video capture cards or Emergent high-speed cameras.
+This configuration can be used as-is to build a BSP for the IGX Orin Developer Kit using the A6000 dGPU, but it may be neccessary to change this configuration to use the iGPU or to add additional components like support for third-party hardware such as AJA video capture cards.
 See the `Build Configuration` section in the main `README` for more details.

 To see the additional configuration that is added to this file relative to the